October 26th, 2020

 Extra sash lock

-Ensure your sashes fit together nice and snug by installing an additional sash lock.
+Ensure your sashes fit together nicely and snugly by installing an additional sash lock.
 Space each sash lock about a third of the way away from either side jamb.

 winterizing windows and doors